The AI Ghostwriter Effect: When Users Do Not Perceive Ownership of AI-Generated Text But Self-Declare as Authors: User Study 2: Declared Authorship with Human and AI Ghostwriters

 As in Study 1, participants argued that AI contributions should be credited for ethics and transparency, e.g.: \textit{``It seems ethical to declare this''}, and it \textit{``help[s] give an idea to the receiver to understand the background context.''} In addition, not declaring contributions \textit{``could have legal ramifications.''} Interestingly, several participants added that crediting AI confirms its potential, e.g., \textit{``this will also help put a positive image on AI.''} and \textit{``It gives people an understanding of how far AI has come.''} Those who did not consider marking AI mandatory frequently described AI as a tool, e.g., \textit{``it expresses the feelings and viewpoints of the owner. it is just a tool used by the owner.''} and \textit{``AI is a tool we can use, just like we don't mark that we used Word or Google Docs to show we made something.''} Similarly, one person said that \textit{``Artificial Intelligence is used on behalf of a person.
 It should be up to the person publishing whether or not to disclose AI usage.''} The context also played a role, e.g., \textit{``the recipient might think that not much thought would have been sent into the sending of the postcard.''}

 \paragraph{H6: \aighostwriter{}} To evaluate H6, we computed the Spearman rank correlation of the sense of ownership and declaration of AI as an author.
 The link between the sense of ownership and declaring authorship of AI was significant but very small, $r_s = .24$, $p = .017$.
 Note that the same holds true for the link in human ghostwriters, $r_s = .26$, $p = .011$.
-Therefore, the sense of ownership does not map directly onto the declaration of authorship in a 1:1 relation or is strongly correlated, supporting H6.
+Therefore, there is no direct 1:1 mapping between the sense of ownership, and there is no strong correlation, supporting H6.

-\paragraph{Subjective Control and Leadership} We found no difference in sense of control between both conditions, $t(95) = 0.28$, $p = .784$, $d = 0.03$\footnote{A Bayesian $t$-test with default priors indicated that the model assuming no differences is about 8.5 times more likely than the model assuming a difference.} (see \autoref{fig:s2_control}).
-For the sense of leadership, we found no significant difference in means with a Welch-corrected $t$-test, $t(95) = -1.10$, $p = .274$, $d = -0.11$.
-However, there was a significant effect when comparing ranks with a Wilcoxon test, $W = 876 $, $p = .021 $, $r = .12 $, which was probably due to the large skew in the data (normality was violated, $p<.01 $, see \autoref{fig:s2_lead}).
+\paragraph{Sense of Control and Leadership} We found no difference in sense of control between both conditions\footnote{A Bayesian $t$-test with default priors indicated that the model assuming no differences is about 8.5 times more likely than the model assuming a difference.}, cf. \autoref{tab:s2_test_results} and \autoref{fig:s2_control}.
+For the sense of leadership, we found no significant difference in means with a Welch-corrected $t$-test, cf. \autoref{tab:s2_test_results}.
+However, there was a significant effect when comparing ranks with a Wilcoxon test, which was probably due to the large skew in the data (normality was violated, $p<.01 $).
+As shown in \autoref{fig:s2_lead}, the participants' sense of leadership was higher for the ghostwriter presented as an AI.